AbhinavKumar777/AbhinavKumar777/README.md

-- 👋 Hi, I’m @AbhinavKumar777
+- 👋 Hi, I’m Abhinav Kumar
 - 👀 I’m interested in Web dev, ML and Cp
-- 🌱 I’m currently learning Python & Java
+- 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on Interesting, Useful and Challenging Projects
 - 📫 How to reach me instagram - abinvkmr